Australian Ballet and Dame Peggy van Praagh: the second wave of classical ballet in Australia

 Dame Peggy van Praagh (1910–1990)

-Keith Byron, Peggy van Praagh teaching at the Australian Ballet, 1965, black and white photograph.
+Peggy van Praagh teaching at the Australian Ballet, photographer: Keith Byron, 1965, black and white photograph.
 Image courtesy of the National Library of Australia: an23447419.

 The Australian Ballet's first artistic director, English-born Dame Peggy van Praagh, steered the development of not only the Australian Ballet but also much of the movement towards a national Australian dance identity.
 When the Australian Ballet opened with a full-length performance of Swan Lake, van Praagh was already 52 years old with a strong career and reputation under her belt.
 But van Praagh was not about to slow down or near retirement.
 On the contrary, this was just the beginning of implementing her vision. van Praagh's plan was to establish the Australian Ballet as an international company performing both classical repertoire and also contemporary choreographed ballets.